bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ---
 ## What is SAML SSO

-Organizations created in Bitrise can log into Bitrise using their own SAML SSO system (easier user management, secure).
-All you have to do to is add Bitrise as an application to your own SAML-providing Identity Provider (IdP) and set some credentials on your organization's `Security` tab on Bitrise.
+Organizations created in Bitrise can log into Bitrise using their own SAML SSO which is a login protocol for easier authentication.
+All you have to do to is add Bitrise as an application to your own SAML-supporting Identity Provider (IdP) and set some credentials on your organization's `Security` tab on Bitrise.

-Auto-create/register user if it does not exist with that email yet and auto assign to the related Organization.

-{% include message_box.html type="note" title="Connecting via Github" content=" Does not prevent the user to sign in with an alternative option, for example, connecting a GitHub account and signing in with the GitHub account. "%}

-calls for enhanced security

-adds an extra layer of security

-it requires you to verify your identity

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure:

-* you have an SAML-supporting Identity Provider that you can connect Bitrise to as an application.
+* you have a SAML-supporting Identity Provider that you can connect Bitrise to as an application.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * **as with other** [**organization management actions**](/team-management/user-roles-on-app-teams/)**, only the organization owner can set up SALM SSO to a Bitrise organization.**
   "%}